baichuanzhou/baichuanzhou.github.io/_projects/intuitive-classification.md

 </div>

 This visualizer is pretty self-explanatory.\
- On the top navigation, I designed some hyper-parameter tuning options.
-Compared to  [TensorFlow Playground](https://playground.tensorflow.org/), I added a few more options such as optimizer, normalization layer, initialization methods and which layer to visualize.\
+ On the navigation bar, I designed an interface for tuning hyper-parameters.
+Compared to  [TensorFlow Playground](https://playground.tensorflow.org/), I added a few more options such as optimizer, normalization methods, initialization methods and layer visualization options.\
- On the top right, users are allowed to define arbitrary number of layers with arbitrary number of neurons in each layer.
-Theorically, it supports up to one thousand neurons per layer (up to four layers).\
+ On the top right, users are allowed to define arbitrary number of layers with arbitrary number of neurons with arbitrary number of layers.\
-Two important visualizations here: the left one updates decision boundary in real time, the right one updates the output in the selected 2 dimensional space.
+The visualization on the left updates decision boundary in real time, while the right visualization updates the output in the selected 2 dimensional space.\

 <div class="row">
     <div class="col-md-6 text-center">